 1) How can third-party notice (TPN) be described in general?

-Pursuant to Estonian procedural law, a third party is notified of judicial proceedings by being served a third party notice.
-When a dispute in court is settled to the disadvantage of a certain party to proceedings, that party can bring an action against a third party to release it from an obligation stemming from an alleged breach of contract, an obligation to compensate for damages or an obligation of redress or, if it has reason to expect that a third party will bring such a claim against it, it can submit an application to the court conducting the proceedings to add a third party to the proceedings.
+Under Estonian procedural law, it is possible for a third party to participate in proceedings with or without an independent submission.
+When a dispute in court is settled to the disadvantage of a certain party to proceedings, that party can bring an action against a third party to release it from an obligation stemming from an alleged breach of contract, an obligation to compensate for damages or an obligation of redress or, if it has reason to expect that a third party will bring such a claim against it, it can, until such time as the preliminary proceedings have been completed or the deadline for applications by written procedure has expired, submit an application to the court conducting the proceedings to add a third party to the proceedings.
+Once the preliminary proceedings have been completed, an application to involve a third party in the proceedings may be made only with the consent of the other parties to the proceedings or of the court.
+The court will agree to the third party’s involvement after completion of the preliminary proceedings only if there was a valid reason for not having submitted the application in good time and if, in the opinion of the court, the third party’s involvement would serve the interests of settling the case.
 The court serves a notice to the third party, informs the other party of the notification and sets a deadline for them to take a position.
 If the notice satisfies legal requirements and the party justifies the need to add a third party, the court orders the third party to be added to the proceedings.
-Under Estonian procedural law, a third party not making an independent submission takes part in the proceedings but is not one of the parties to the proceedings (applicant or defendant).
-If it transpires that the third party has been added to the proceedings without justification, the court may order it to be excluded from the proceedings.
-A third party not making an independent submission which has been added to or intervenes in proceedings on the side of the applicant or defendant should presumably support the position of the relevant party to the proceedings, i.e. put forward arguments in support of that party and have an interest in that party succeeding.
+A third party not making an independent submission is a party to the proceedings under Estonian procedural law if it is not one of the other parties to the proceedings (applicant or defendant).
+If it transpires that the third party has been added to or has intervened in the proceedings without justification, the court may order it to be excluded from the proceedings.
+A third party not making an independent submission which has been added to or intervenes in proceedings on the side of the applicant or defendant should presumably support the position of the relevant party to the proceedings i.e. put forward arguments in support of that party and have an interest in that party succeeding.
 A third party not making an independent submission may take all procedural steps except those that can only be taken by the applicant or defendant alone; this includes appealing decisions taken in the case.
 An application, complaint or procedural act by a third party has a legal effect on the proceedings only if this does not conflict with the application, complaint or act of the applicant or defendant on whose side the third party is participating in the proceedings.
 When making a complaint or taking any other procedural step, the same deadline applies to the third party as to the applicant or defendant on whose side it is participating in the proceedings, unless the law provides otherwise.

-2) What are the main effects of judgments on persons served TPN?
+2) What are the main effects of judgments on persons who were given TPN?